FYI: If you buy something through a link on this site I may earn a commission - at NO extra cost to you.

 disorder of some sort.
 The blood can be bright red, or may be dark and

 look sort of like coffee grounds.
-Seek help right away

 able to pass anything, or seems distressed in any way this could be an

-these can be symptoms of Bloat (also sometimes called Torsion), and
+Has a distended belly and seems distressed These can be symptoms of Bloat (also sometimes called Torsion), and

-Never try to treat puppy vomiting like this at home or by yourself.
+Remember, please never try to treat puppy vomiting like this at home or by yourself.
 You need to get your little one to a veterinarian.

 One of the most common causes of severe, repeated vomiting in puppies is the very serious, potentially deadly disease called Canine Parvovirus.